ivanov256/hello-world/README.md

 Hello!

-I'm a beginner in the programming, therefore I'am here to learn.
+I'm a beginner in the programming, therefore I'm here to learn.